-Domestic violence in east Africa: How to break the taboo? – DW – 09/07/2024
+Domestic violence in East Africa: How to break the taboo? – DW – 09/07/2024

 "There is the cultural resistance that we face, especially in our communities," Mumbi told DW.
 "In some cultures there is the notion that women are supposed to be seen, and not to be heard.
 That makes it difficult to even have conversations with men."

-Even though the brutal murder of star athlete Cheptegei is once again bringing these problems to public attention, the road to a truly violence-free and equal life for women and girls is a long one, activists working in the sector say.
+Even though the brutal murder of star athlete Cheptegei is once again bringing these problems to public attention, the road to a truly violence-free and equal life for women and girls is a long one, according to activists working in the sector.

 Additional reporting: Wakio Mbogho.